LE BARON ‘1865’

 TIME HAS A HEARTBEAT

-For the third year in a row, Lebeau-Courally is official timekeeper at this prestigious event and issued a set of two highly exclusive timepieces for its Le Dauphin and Le Baron collections in homage to the heroes of this Grand Prix adventure.
-With a watch face inspired by classic race car clocks, they will surely incite the rush of the grand days at the racetrack in their privileged owners.
+For the 4th time in a row, Lebeau-Courally issued an exclusive timepieces to pay homage to the heroes of this Grand Prix adventure: Le Baron ‘Zoute Grand Prix 2017 Edition’.
+With a watch face inspired by the beauty of classic race car clocks, this rare rendition of Le Baron will surely incite the rush of the grand days at the racetrack in their privileged owners.

 SWISS PRECISION IN ALL ITS GRANDEUR